rmoscetti/unitus-email-signature/README.md

-Email signature for accademic use
+Email signature for accademic use.